Introduction

 Optimal Engine Function:

 This careful inspection and adjustment of the spark plug gap play a significant role in your lawn mower’s operational efficiency.
-Correctly set, the spark plug enhances fuel combustion, which is key to a smooth-running engine.
+A properly set spark plug boosts fuel combustion, which is essential for a smoothly running engine.

 Step 4: Installing the New Spark Plug

-Installing a new spark plug correctly is vital to your lawn mower’s performance.
+Installing a new spark plug the right way is important for getting the best performance from your lawn mower.

-Follow these steps to install the new spark plug safely and correctly.
+Follow these steps closely to make sure you install it safely and effectively.

 Thread the Spark Plug by Hand